urechmat/path/README.md

 ## Live Example
 Live example on Heroku Free (please wait for wakeup): https://path-example.herokuapp.com/<br/>
+Note: This is the live example without the new components, which were created in the bachelor thesis.

 Source code: https://github.com/innovad/path-example

 ## QuickStart
+Note: This is the live example without the new components, which were created in the bachelor thesis.
+To test the application with the new components you need to follow the "Path Framework Development" guide below.

 Run a Path example application with 4 steps:
 * Clone the Path example from https://github.com/innovad/path-example